youngbryanyu/fudstops/README.md

  - `yarn test --runInBand` to run them one by one

 ## Contributing
 ~~If you are interested in contributing, reach out to youngyu2002@gmail.com~~.
 This project has currently been paused.
-If you are interested in running it or extending it, you will need to:
+If you are interested in running it or extending it, you will need to fork the repo (or clone it).

 ## Development